 This screen supports the flexible construction of queries regarding the number and total page count of a set of specified articles.
-The general procedure is to first use any combination of the filters ranging from Periodicals to Education and / or any specified publication year range, and / or containing any specific word in the article title, to limit the query to a specific set of articles (or poems or poem groups) and then to use the Aggregate By capability to organize the presentation of results.
+The general procedure is to first use any combination of selection criteria ranging from Periodicals to Education and / or any specified publication year range, and / or containing any specific word in the article title, to limit the query to a specific set of articles (or poems or poem groups) and then to use the Aggregate By capability to organize the presentation of results.

 Alternately, if one wanted to study early Victorian poetry in monthlies more generally, sequentially select several early monthlies, then select verse, and then, perhaps, select "Periodical" in Aggregate by to get separate totals for each periodical.
 Or use the Publication Year Search slide to limit a study to a set range of years.
 Or one could limit the search to poems with "Irish" in the title.